-The National Association of Securities Dealers Automated Quotations (NASDAQ) and the New York Stock Exchange (NYSE) are the two major stock exchanges in the United States.
+The Nasdaq and the New York Stock Exchange are the two major stock exchanges in the United States.
 According to Statista, the NYSE lists the shares of 1,980 U.S.-based publicly traded companies.
-The Nasdaq lists 2,918 — and that’s just domestic stocks.
+The Nasdaq lists 2,911 domestic stocks.
 Combined, both exchanges list more than 1,400 international companies, too.

 However, those who do take the time to build and monitor a stock watchlist can increase their chances of picking winners and avoiding losers while taking the guesswork out of equity investing.

 A stock watchlist is a collection of securities that investors create and monitor to help them make successful investment decisions.
 They’re not necessarily buying the stocks on the watchlist, although they might.
 They’re just segregating them from the larger pack to keep an eye on their performance.

 A stock watchlist can help you pare down the thousands of securities that clutter up the market to a manageable list of potential investments that meet the criteria of your specific investment strategy.
 You can also use a stock watchlist to monitor the performance of certain stocks you already own in your investment portfolio.